-For those who are passionate about a cause, it can be frustrating and time consuming to prepare the legal and tax documents required to create a new nonprofit organization.
+For those who are passionate about a cause, the legal side of starting a nonprofit can be frustrating and time-consuming.
 For those who prefer to obtain professional assistance from attorneys experienced in representing nonprofits, we offer a complete, start-up package on a fixed fee basis.
-Fixed fee and retainer packages permit you to accurately budget resources and call us when you have a need, without worrying about the meter running.
+Fixed fees permit you to accurately budget resources and call us when you have a need, without worrying about the meter running.

 - Conferencing to discuss the purpose, programs and budget in detail

 - Reserving the name with the state of incorporation

 - Drafting the articles of incorporation to conform to 501(c) requirements and state law